 The capital allowance rules for plant or machinery fixtures that are bought or sold as part of freehold or leasehold property are particularly complicated in practice and often counter-intuitive.
 The amount that can be claimed may differ depending on the type and use of the property; when it was bought, built or improved by previous owners; and the history of capital allowances claims made by previous owners.

 The best time to calculate the spend that qualifies for capital allowances is around the time when the qualifying assets are bought or installed.
 That way, the expenditure is fresh in the mind and good records will be available to maximise and support the claim.

 The capital allowances are then claimed in the business’s corporation tax return or income tax return when it is submitted to HM Revenue in the normal way.
 But if that tax filing deadline is missed, it may be possible to amend the tax return to claim the capital allowances or make the claim in the tax return for a later tax period.

-Calculating capital allowances can be complex and time consuming, and the value involved can be considerable, especially for plant & machinery fixtures or structures & buildings that are bought or sold as part of freehold or leasehold property.
+Calculating capital allowances can be complex and time consuming, and the value involved can be considerable, especially for plant and machinery fixtures or structures and buildings that are bought or sold as part of freehold or leasehold property.
 So, it is a good idea to consult a specialist capital allowances adviser and valuer rather than leaving it to be dealt with by a non-specialist tax adviser or surveyor.